airbnb/binaryalert/docs/source/index.rst

   :alt: BinaryAlert

 BinaryAlert is a serverless, real-time framework for detecting malicious files.
-BinaryAlert can efficiently analyze millions of files a day with a configurable set of YARA rulesand will trigger an alert as soon as anything malicious is discovered!
+BinaryAlert can efficiently analyze millions of files a day with a configurable set of `YARA <http://virustotal.github.io/yara/>`_ rules and will trigger an alert as soon as anything malicious is discovered!
 Organizations can deploy BinaryAlert to their private AWS account in a matter of minutes, allowing them to analyze internal files and documents within the confines of their own environment.

 Features